 There are lots of demonstrations, treasure hunts, a comprehensive Frisbee Golf section, remote control cars, trucks, copters, and even drones to try out.
 I would have loved to get my hands dirty – playing with Kinetic Sand, “Oil Slick Thinking Putty,” physics, chemistry and biology kits.

 In a rush, though, I had to be content with a model rocket launch in the lively parking lot just before leaving.
-Open Mon-Sat 10am-8pm, November and December 9am-9pm.
+Check website for days and hours open.

 SHOP: Freedom Farms Market, Butler

-Nine out of the ten King kids work in the family business – the business of farming.
-All Kings are so engaging and photogenic; they had their own reality TV show, The Farm Kings on GACTV (Great American Country TV).
+Members of the large King Family, owners of Freedom Farms Market, are so engaging and photogenic, they once had their own reality TV show: The Farm Kings on GACTV (Great American Country TV).

-Charismatic Peter, with his blond half-shaved-half-floppy hair, hugs regular Freedom Farms Market customers as they come through the door.
 The farm grows a variety of picture-perfect produce, “the best eggs,” and naturally-raised animal products.
-Says Peter, “We treat our livestock well.
+Says one King, “We treat our livestock well.
 They are happy animals who have one very bad day.”

 Best Places to Eat and Snack in Butler County PA